Forest Lawn Memorial Park (Glendale): Wee Kirk o' the Heather

 Wee Kirk o' the Heather is the second church built at Forest Lawn.
 The inspiration for the church was based on the village church (kirk) at Glencairn, Dumfriesshire, Scotland.
 This village church was erected in 1310 and subsequently destroyed in 1805.
 Dumfriesshire is rich in historical tradition, and it is most known for being where Sir Walter Scott wrote some of his most famous works, and former home of the famed poet, Robert Burns.
 The love song "Annie Laurie" is perhaps Scotland's most popular love ballad.
 It immortalizes the ill-fated romance of a woman that lived near the original "wee kirk" in the Glencairn.

 The song was written by William Douglas of Fingland, a soldier in the Royal Scots Army.
 Annie Laurie was born at Maxwelton House in 1682, the daughter of Sir Robert Laurie, a baronet.
 Traditionally, it is believed that Annie's aristocratic family would not consent to her marrying an older soldier of an opposing clan.

-This evocative ballad is portrayed in eight beautiful stained glass windows along the south side of the Wee Kirk at Forest Lawn.
+This evocative ballad is portrayed in eight stained glass windows along the south side of the Wee Kirk at Forest Lawn.
 Artifacts related to Annie including communion coins, will, and portrait are all housed in the historical room at the Wee Kirk.
 The Wee Kirk church was dedicated on October 6, 1929.
 Over five thousand people attended the ceremony, and Frank McWilliams, Scottish tenor, sang "Annie Laurie."

 In the forecourt of the Wee Kirk is a "Wishing Chair."
 Built in 1931, of stones from the original kirk at Glencairn, Scotland, legend has it that lovers who sit and speak the words inscribed on the chair will be forever blessed.